outsbook/CanvasEditor/README.md

     }
 }
 ```
-Now you are ready for play with `CanvasEditor`
+Now you are ready to play with `CanvasEditor`